Dr. Monika Knassmüller

 Monika Knassmüller is Assistant Professor and Deputy Head of the Institute for Public Management and Governance at WU Vienna.

-Monika Knassmüller was a visiting scholar at the Maison des Sciences de l'Hommes in Paris (1999), and the CMOS (Center for Management and Organization studies) at the University of Technology in Sydney (2008).
-Furthermore, she developed a distinct hybrid profile by working with the Vice-Rector for Academic Programs and Student Affairs at WU Wien for a period of office (2004-2008; developing and implementing various administrative change projects in the course of the corporatization of the university and the introduction of the new bachelor and master programs fitting the Bologna Declaration).
-In this capacity, she won the Award for Higher Education Management 2008 (first prize for the project "Lehrorganisation neu" / Reorganisation of Teaching Administration; with Karl Sandner, Markus Schelenz, Ute Steffl, Oliver Vettori), given by the Danube University Krems.
+By working with the Vice-Rector for Academic Programs and Student Affairs at WU Wien for a period of office (2004-2008; developing and implementing various administrative change projects in the course of the corporatization of the university and the introduction of the new bachelor and master programs fitting the Bologna Declaration), Monika Knassmüller developed a distinct hybrid profile at the interface of research, teaching and practice.
+In this capacity, she won the Award for Higher Education Management 2008 (first prize for the project "Lehrorganisation neu" / Reorganisation of WU’s Teaching Administration; with Karl Sandner, Markus Schelenz, Ute Steffl, Oliver Vettori), given by the Danube University Krems.

-Monika Knassmüller teaches courses on public management and governance (including policy fields like higher education, arts and culture, public health), ethics and good governance, organizational behavior, and qualitative research methods.
-Her teaching experience covers undergraduate, graduate and executive level.
+Next to research, Monika Knassmüller teaching experience covers undergraduate, graduate and executive level.
+She holds courses on public management and governance (including policy fields like higher education, arts and culture, public health), ethics and good governance, organizational behavior, and qualitative research methods.
 She has received an Excellence in Teaching Award in 2013 (Course: Ethics and Good (Corporate) Governance) and 2014 (Course: Management of / in Selected Policy Fields).
-Recently, she was awarded Academic Advisor of the Year 2015/16 (Kooperationsbeauftragte des Jahres) by WU Vienna and ÖH WU (Student's Union).
+In 2017, she was awarded Academic Advisor of the Year 2015/16 (Kooperationsbeauftragte des Jahres) by WU Vienna and ÖH WU (Student's Union).